 Just as many people that are turned on to the game by the disco music could be turned off by the extreme difficulty.
 It's very tough even to get on the game's default high score list.
 Cave's other shooters aren't exactly picnics either, but don't require you to dip through waves of fast, aimed bullets trying to collect droves of cyborgs.
 If you're playing the game to win, you will be moving constantly, and at full speed.
 More laidback gamers simply couldn't handle this extremely fast, demanding action.
 Nevertheless, this game has a big following among arcade shooter fans for the same reasons.
 There's simply nothing quite like Dangun Feveron to this day.
 Even some Cave haters love Dangun Feveron, although that's mostly because it doesn't play like a Cave game at all.
 No stage long chaining or anime girls to be found here.
 Many level of criticism at Cave that, especially within the last few years, they haven't experimented with the shooting game formula nearly as much as they did with games like this.
 While it might not have been the success Cave was expecting in japanese arcades, it's still exceptional for the excellent music and humor, and there is always a challenge awaiting players who want to master the game.
 For the expert players, there is a "true last boss" like the other Cave games, if you can manage to clear all five levels without losing a life.
 Strangely enough, as long as you don't let out a bomb, you will totally invulnerable to this secret boss.
 Clearing it will give you a huge bonus either way.
 DoDonPachi fans will notice it bears more than a little resemblance to the true last boss from that series, Hibachi.

-After all this, if you're still not sure if Feveron is something you'd like, it's still worth a try.
+After all this, if you're still not sure if Dangun Feveron is something you'd like, it's still worth a try.
 It works well in MAME, as does all the first generation Cave stuff.
 There's no difference between the English Fever SOS! and the Japanese Dangun Feveron, either.
 If you want it for your arcade collection, be prepared to spend about 20000 yen on this board if you're buying from a Japanese seller, which isn't too bad compared to some other more rare shoot-em-ups.
-According to some interviews with Cave, Dangun Feveron might even be receiving a port in 2011, but there are few details about this yet.
+According to some interviews with Cave, Dangun Feveron might have been receiving a port in 2011, but this did not happen.